cloverich/chronicles/README.md

 # start the development build and watch script
 yarn start

+# If error with sqlite library versions
+yarn run electron-rebuild
 ```

 See scripts/dev.js for specifics on how the source files are compiled and re-loaded in development.
-Settings

 ## Build and release
 - Read and use the `build.sh` script